theforeman/hammer-cli/doc/creating_commands.md

 HammerCLI::Settings.get(:hello_world, :name)  # get a nested value
 ```

-There's more ways where to place your config file for hammer.
+There are more possibilities where to place your config file for hammer.
 Read more in [the settings howto](https://github.com/theforeman/hammer-cli#configuration).